Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 There is special case where download xclbin from within user VM is not required.

-In this special case, neither MSD/MPD nor plugins are required since there is no real xclbin download happening. xclbins can be preloaded either by hypervisor or by a service domain (VM) where the mgmt PF is assigned.
-The apps in user VM are running without any change, ie xclbin download ioctl is still issued to xocl driver, xocl driver gets the uuid of the running xclbin with a XCL_MAILBOX_REQ_PEER_DATA mailbox opcode to xclmgmt, and if the uuid matches the one of the xclbin being downloaded, the ioctl returns success without real xclbin download happening.
+In this special case, neither MSD/MPD nor plugins are required since no xclbin download is allowed from guest. xclbins can be preloaded either by hypervisor or dom0 type VM where the mgmt PF is assigned.
+The apps in user VM run without any change, i.e. xclbin download ioctl is still issued to xocl driver, xocl driver gets the uuid of the preloaded xclbin with a XCL_MAILBOX_REQ_PEER_DATA mailbox opcode to xclmgmt, and if the uuid matches with that of the xclbin requested for download, the ioctl returns immediately with success.
+If the uuids don't match, download request in the guest fails. download happening.